Follow us on Instagram - @vandylib

 How many books can my child check out at a time?

 Kindergarten students check out one book at a time.
 1st-4th grades may check out two books at a time.
 During special class research projects, students may have more than two books.
 If a student does not return their book(s), they may not checkout until that book or books are returned.
-If the book is lost or damaged, payment should be remitted to continue checking out
+Payment should be remitted for lost and damaged books. **The number of books checked out may vary for 2021-2022 school year.

 How often does my child visit the library?